-If you have suffered a knee injury in Dallas due to a third party’s recklessness or negligence, it is critical that you hire a personal injury attorney with a track record of success and the connections to help you heal and maximize your financial compensation.
+If you have suffered a knee injury due to a third party’s recklessness or negligence, it is critical that you hire an attorney with a track record of success and the connections to help you heal and maximize your financial compensation.

-Mullen & Mullen Law Firm has significant experience in handling knee injury cases in Dallas.
+Mullen & Mullen Law Firm has significant experience in handling knee injuries.
 We routinely assist clients in obtaining the necessary medical care they require at no up-front cost – even if they don’t have health insurance.

 We maintain strong relationships with medical specialists and our clients have access to MRI’s, X-Rays, CT scans, and state of the art diagnostics and treatment options in DFW at no up-front cost.